TrueBlocks/trueblocks-core/src/other/migrations/README-0.12.1.md

 ### Fix to Index Data when Using Erigon as Data Source

 Prior to last week, TrueBlocks only supported OpenEthereum.
-One of the change we made last week enabled support for the Erigon client.
+One of the changes we made last week enabled support for the Erigon client.
 A single line in [this commit](https://github.com/TrueBlocks/trueblocks-core/commit/af24fe5db5af8b28a30453a77b67ef15b75d08bf) incorrectly causes a call to a routine that only OpenEthereum supports (`parity_getBlockHeaderByNumber`).
 Obviously, Erigon does  not support Parity only endpoints.
 Our testing did not find this error and, as a result, any indexes created after this commit that used Erigon contain invalid data.
 This same error caused various issues with timestamp data files.
 These timestamp related issues are also corrected with this migration.

 This first migration, detailed below, is required for all users.